70.179 Wormwood Pug Copyright Martin Evans

 Common

-Similar species: Bleached Pug Eupithecia expallidata has a broader pale forewing (12 to 13mm) with cross-lines and a less obvious white spot in the trailing corner.
+Similar species: Ling Pug Eupithecia goossensiata is a heathland species that is smaller (9 to 11mm) and greyer in colour.
+Bleached Pug Eupithecia expallidata has a broader pale forewing (12 to 13mm) with cross-lines and a less obvious white spot in the trailing corner.
 Currant Pug Eupithecia assimilata has a smaller (9 to 12mm), broader, reddish forewing and an even more obvious white spot in the trailing corner.
-Pimpinel Pug Eupithecia pimpinellata has a grey and pale brown forewing with a more prominent discal spot with a surrounding grey area, a wavy outer crossline and an orange rather than black bar across the abdomen.
 Campanula Pug Eupithecia denotata has less prominent markings on the leading edge of the forewing and lacks the dark band across the base of the abdomen.

 Forewing: 11 to 13mm